-‧visa-exempt entry only applies to foreign visitors holding formal passports (i.e. ordinary, official/service and diplomatic passports), not including those holding emergency, temporary, other informal passports or travel documents.
+‧Visa-exempt entry only applies to foreign visitors holding formal passports (i.e., ordinary, official/service and diplomatic passports).
+Those holding emergency, temporary, or other informal passports or travel documents are not eligible.

-2. a confirmed return air/sea ticket or an air/sea ticket and a visa for the next destination, and a confirmed seat reservation for departure.
+2. confirmed return air/sea ticket or an air/sea ticket and a visa for the next destination, and a confirmed seat reservation for departure

-3. Must not be determined by border officers at ports of entry in the Republic of China to be otherwise inadmissible.
+3. not determined by immigration officers at ports of entry in the ROC to be otherwise inadmissible

 |Duration of stay:||

-1. The duration of stay starts from the next day of arrival and is not extendable.
+1. The duration of stay starts from the day after arrival and is not extendable.
 Foreign visitors must depart by the end of the said duration.
-Please click here for " Penalty for overstay".
+Please click here for information on penalties for overstay.

-2. Visa-exempt entry cannot be converted to other types of visas, unless the following exceptions:.
+2. Visa-exempt entry cannot be converted to visa-based stay, unless any of the following applies:

-A. Foreign visitors entering the R.O.C. through visa-exemption may only apply for converting to visitor visas within their legal stay at the Bureau of Consular Affairs or branch offices of MOFA in case of: severe acute diseases, natural disasters or other force majeure reasons, which hold them back from leaving the R.O.C.
-In addition, white-collar professionals who have obtained the work permits within their legal stay may apply for work visas, together with their spouse and minors (under age 20) entering the R.O.C. at the same time.
+A. Foreign nationals entering the ROC through visa exemption may only apply for conversion to a visitor visa within the permitted duration of stay at the Bureau of Consular Affairs or MOFA branch offices in the event of situations that prevent them from leaving the ROC, such as severe acute illness, natural disaster, or other force majeure reason.
+In addition, white-collar professionals who have obtained a work permit within their permitted duration of stay may apply for a work visa together with their spouse and minors (under age 20) who entered the ROC at the same time.

-1. Nationals who have entered Taiwan visa-free for purposes that do not require a permit—such as tourism, visiting friends or relatives, social visits, doing business, attending exhibitions, fact finding, and international exchanges—who then intend to engage in activities that, according to the laws and regulations of relevant agencies, do require a permit must still obtain one.
+1. Nationals who have entered Taiwan visa-free for purposes that do not require a permit—such as tourism, visiting friends or relatives, social visits, conducting business, attending exhibitions, fact-finding missions, and international exchanges—who then intend to engage in activities that, according to the laws and regulations of relevant agencies, do require a permit must still obtain such a permit.

-For conscription law please visit the website: http://www.immigration.gov.tw
+For conscription law, please visit the following website: http://www.immigration.gov.tw